stevearrants/style/docs/images.md

 Screen shots are easy to produce and format using SnagIt and other tools.

 ### Rules of thumb for images
-* **Address the user** Focus on illustrating or drawing attention to specific points you want them to understand.
+* **Address the user:** Focus on illustrating or drawing attention to specific points you want them to understand.
-* **Be concise** Don't go crazy.
+* **Be concise:** Don't go crazy.
 Use the images to enhance, not overwhelm the document.
-* **Be conscious** Use real examples with the most current software.
+* **Be conscious:** Use real examples with the most current software.
-* **Be smart** You don't need to include an entire interface.
+* **Be smart:** You don't need to include an entire interface.
 If you're describing options, you can show that part of the dialog.

 Common uses of imagery
 ----------------------

-Screenshots can go a long way in explaining design and user-experience techniques in how-to pieces.
-Use them to show the user the steps involved or to give examples that show them what you're talking about.
+Screenshots can go a long way in explaining design and user-experience techniques in "How-to" documents.
+Use them to show the user the steps involved or to give examples showing them what you're talking about.

 ### Images online
 An image that spans the full width of a web page should be no more than